mit-ll/traffic-density-database/README.md

 * [Future Improvements](#improvements)
 * [Citation](#citation)
 * [Distribution Statement](#diststatement)

+## <a name="poc"></a> Point of Contact

+We encourage the use of the [GitHub Issues](https://guides.github.com/features/issues/) but when email is required, please contact the administrators at [encounter-model-ml-admin@mit.edu](mailto:encounter-model-ml-admin@mit.edu).
+As the encounter models transition to a more community driven effort, a separate mailing list for code discussion may be created.

 ## <a name="appscope"></a> Application and Scope
 This section describes key considerations when using this software, including limitations and assumptions.
 The following [sections](#softwarearch) describe how to setup and use the software.